 Whaling

 Whaling, also known as CEO fraud or business email compromise (BEC), targets high-ranking executives within an organization.
 Attackers impersonate executives or other decision-makers to manipulate employees into divulging sensitive information or transferring funds.
-These attacks often involve a higher level of research and social engineering, making them more difficult to detect and mitigate.
+These attacks often involve more research and social engineering, making them more challenging to detect and mitigate.

 Clone Phishing